 Minut e No. Actions Officer Responsible 3 The Service Manager - Neighbourhoods provides members of the Board with further information on the financial model of the service contract with Mitie.
-Service Manager - Neighbourhoods/Contracts Manager 4 That the Performance, Reputation and Constitutional Manager updates on the actions that officers are taking in relation to performance exceptions. - 4 The Service Manager - Neighbourhoods provides members with details of the charges Streetwise pass on to the Council for the clearing fly- tipping.
+Service Manager - Neighbourhoods/Contracts Manager 4 That the Performance, Reputation and Constitutional Manager updates on the actions that officers are taking in relation to performance exceptions.
+Performance, Reputation and Constitutional Services Manager 4 The Service Manager - Neighbourhoods provides members with details of the charges Streetwise pass on to the Council for the clearing flytipping.
 Service Manager - Neighbourhoods

 4 The Executive Manager - Communities advises on revising the target for dealing with the processing of major planning applications.
-Executive Communities Manager - 4 Members of the Board be provided with further information on the value to date savings generated as a result of partnership activities at the September, 2018 meeting of the Performance Management Board.
-Reputation and Services
+Executive Communities Manager - 4 Members of the Board be • Reputation and Services